Google-TechX/software-development-studio/codelabs/01c-conflicts/index.md

 Download a local copy of the repository the instructor has created to your development environment.

+1. Login to our course GitLab server ( [https://techx-gitlab.640k.net/](https://techx-gitlab.640k.net/)).
+2. Find the `s-USER/lesson01-conflict` repository and copy the "Clone with SSH" path.
-1. Open Cloud Shell.
+3. Open Cloud Shell.
-2. Download the `s-USERNAME/lesson01-conflict` repository with the git clone command.
+4. Download the `s-USER/lesson01-conflict` repository with the git clone command.

+Replace the text after `git clone` with the path you copied from GitLab.

 ```console
 git clone git@techx-gitlab.640k.net:s-USER/lesson01-conflict.git
 ```

-3. Open Cloud Shell Editor.
+5. Open Cloud Shell Editor.
-4. Set the working directory to the repository directory.
+6. Set the working directory to the repository directory.

 ## Add a commit